 Any student who is interested in Journalism needs to look into Washington and Lee University.
 Journalism students from Washington and Lee University get a earnings boost of approximately 17.9% above the average earnings of journalism graduates.
 Lexington, Virginia gives a stylish small-town feeling for college students to study in.

 Every student who is interested in Journalism needs to look into West Virginia University.
 After graduating, Journalism students generally earn around $40,730 in their early careers.
-Morgantown, West Virginia is an excellent surrounding for students who relish the active urban lifestyle.
+With more than 20,000 students, this institution is one of the largest schools in the nation.

 Every student pursuing a degree in Journalism needs to check out University of Kentucky.
 Soon after getting their bachelor's degree, Journalism students typically earn an average of $37,953 in the first five years of their career.
 Placed in Lexington, Kentucky, this school is a good choice for students who enjoy the joy of a significant city.